DilanRanawaka/LoginRegister-React-PHP-MySQL/README.md

 Database - XAMPP Server(MySQl)

-Backend directory files copy into the htdocs directory and run the server.
+Backend directory files copy into the htdocs/php-login-registration-api directory and run the server.

 In the frontend directory, you can run: